 It's made all the more difficult when some of the differences seem relatively small.
 Are they important?
 Will ignoring a particular detail turn out to be an expensive mistake?

 In essence, this is a very simple tool.
 A power source (usually an electric motor) drives a set of gears, which in turn rotate the head.
-The head is situated at a 90 degree angle to the motor.
+The head is situated at a 90-degree angle to the motor.
 A wheel is clamped to this head via a threaded retaining ring.
 There's a safety guard that usually covers the rear half of the disk.
 This can often be rotated, to change the spark/debris path.

-The users grips the main body, with additional control offered by a side handle (mountable on the left or right).
+The users grip the main body, with additional control offered by a side handle (mountable on the left or right).
 A switch or trigger operates the grinder, sending power to rotate the wheel.
 There's usually a lock button for the trigger, so you don't have to keep your finger on it all the time.